lightblue-platform/lightblue-docs-user/language_specification/data.md

     error is returned.
 * upsert: If true, inserts the doc if not found, or if the doc doesn't have id
-* returning: A projection expression specifying what fields of updated entities to return
+* projection: A projection expression specifying what fields of updated entities to return

 ### Update